-In these tough economic times, it’s more important than ever to be frugal and learn how to stretch a dollar.
+In these tough economic times, being frugal and learning to stretch a dollar is more important than ever.
 Luckily, there are many tips and tricks for those who endured the great depression era.

-From cooking cheap meals to shopping smart, here are 63 best frugal living tips to help you save money and live a more intentional life.
+From cooking cheap meals to shopping smart, here are 63 best frugal living tips to help you save money and live more intentionally.

 1. Trade Services

 If you make a mean loaf of banana bread and your neighbor can hem a pair of pants, trade services.

 Skip the dryer no matter what the season.
 Hang it outside in the nice weather and inside near the fire in the cold weather.
 Look for drying racks at thrift shops and garage sales.

 Extreme Tip: ditch the washing machine and hand wash the clothes.

 Create a stockpile of items you normally eat.
 Older generations still do this (and so do I).
 Find a space in your home to add shelving.
 It could be a closet, a spare room, or a basement.